ibm-cloud-docs/appid/profiles.md

 {: #profiles}

-A user profile is all of the information that is known about a specific user compiled into one object and stored by {{site.data.keyword.appid_full}}.
+A user profile is all of the information that is known about a specific user, who is compiled into one object and stored by {{site.data.keyword.appid_full}}.
 The information might be predefined, assigned, or learned about your users as they interact with your application.
 By taking advantage of the profiles feature, you can build personalized app experiences for each user.
 {: shortdesc}

 Looking for information about your Cloud Directory users?
 Check out [managing users](/docs/services/appid?topic=appid-cd-users).
 {: tip}

-There are two types of information that can be obtained and stored by {{site.data.keyword.appid_short_notm}}: predefined attributes and custom attributes.
+Two types of information can be obtained and stored by {{site.data.keyword.appid_short_notm}}: predefined attributes and custom attributes.
 Predefined attributes are specific to the identity of your users and are returned by an identity provider when your user signs in to your app and can include information such as their name or age.
 Custom attributes are used to store additional information about your users.
 They can be set by you or learned about the user as they interact with your app.
-Custom attributes might include an assigned role, a food preference, or a prefered aisle seat on an airplane.
+Custom attributes might include an assigned role, a food preference, or a preferred aisle seat on an airplane.

 ![{{site.data.keyword.appid_short_notm}} user profiles](images/user-profile-makeup.png)